 Make sure you’re prepared by getting your flu shot from National Health Co-op.

-The following members are eligible to receive a FREE flu shot through the National Immunisation Program:
+Some members will be eligible to receive a government-funded flu shot through the National Immunisation Program, including:

-- 65 years of age and older; or
+- Individuals 65 years of age and older; or

-- Indigenous persons aged 6 months – 5 years OR 15 years and older; or
+- Aboriginal and/or Torres Strait Islanders aged 15 years and older; or

 - Pregnant women; or